SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

     nemo_cmd.run INFO: 3330782.orca2.ibb

-If the :command:`run` sub-command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the :kbd:`--debug` flag.
+If the :command:`run` sub-command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the ``--debug`` flag.

 If you are using on-the-fly deflation in :program:`XIOS-2`;
 i.e. you are using 1 :program:`XIOS-2` process and have the :kbd:`compression_level="4"` attribute set in all of the :kbd:`file_group` definitions in your :file:`file_def.xml` file;
-you should use the :kbd:`--no-deflate` option to exclude :ref:`nemo-deflate` from the :file:`NEMO.sh` job script.
+you should use the ``--no-deflate`` option to exclude :ref:`nemo-deflate` from the :file:`NEMO.sh` job script.

 .. _nemo-prepare: